godfryd/gamepadinfo/README.rst

 gamepadinfo
 ===========

-This is a Python script that detects gamepads and show their state on Linux.
+This is a Python script that detects gamepads and shows their state on Linux.

 Dependencies